 Green beer and crowded sidewalks?
 That’s one way to spend St. Patrick’s Day.
 Or, you could do it the Vegas way, loud, late, and completely unforgettable.

-St. Patrick’s Day Las Vegas hits different.
+St. Patrick’s Day Las Vegas hits differently.
 This city doesn’t need a holiday excuse to go all out, but when March 17 rolls around, the energy shifts into something else entirely.
 The Strip buzzes, downtown comes alive, and if you know where to look, the real celebrations are just getting started when most people are calling it a night.

 This guide breaks down everything you need to know, from the best spots to hit, what to expect on the streets, and where the night truly comes alive after the green glitter settles.